mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 The `for` special form, also known as a list comprehension, is a construct designed for concise and powerful enumerable transformation in Elixir.

 It looks very similar to a "for loop" in other languages like JavaScript and C, but rather than being a language construct, it is an expression (like everything else in Elixir).
 This means that it evaluates to a value that can be bound to a variable.
+You may have heard this before as "statement vs expression".

 ```elixir
 last_names =